CODE Mode

 Section titled “Recovery and fallback”- If apply fails, focus Script Workspace and retry.

-- If needed, you can manually copy from Preview and paste manually.
+- If needed, use Preview Code or Copy to recover the generated output and paste manually.

 - If the task spans multiple related scripts, use Add Scripts instead of trying to force one live selection to carry all context.